CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 | LeNet           | 99.18% | 99.16% |
 | MLP             | 97.68% | 97.69% |

-We can observe that our quantization scheme does not lose accuracy.
+We can also see that our quantization scheme does not lose accuracy.
 DigitalClashNet, which has been deployed in Cortex Testnet and used in a DApp, retains the accuracy.

 ## Conclusion

-Using MXNet's quantization technology, model inference can be enabled on the limited-resource and strict environment of blockchain, unlocking a novel domain of smart contracts with machine learning models.
-The use case could be DeFi, Entertainment, Information service, BaaS, etc.
+Based on MXNet, we have built a deterministic quantization framework, where model inference can be enabled on the limited-resource and strictly deterministic environment of blockchain, enabling a new domain of smart contracts with machine learning models.
+This framework can be found useful in a variety of applications: Decentralized Finance, Entertainment, Information service, Blockchain as a Service, etc.

 ## Future work

-Possible directions include but not limited to, enhancing privacy, accuracy, and efficiency.
-Mobile/edge computing realization is also one of our goals.
+Quantization is a relatively new field that has more to study, like federated training, assymetric quantization, channel/group-wise quantization, privacy, etc. We will continue to explore possible applications and implementations of quantization in MXNet.